Masrour-Aymane/Data-Challenge-Forest-Cover-Type/data/README.md

-Put your data in that folder under the name `train.csv` and `test.csv`.
+Put your data in this folder under the name `train.csv` and `test.csv`.